Apply for Housing Benefit and Council Tax Support

 - the income of other people who live with you

 If you cannot apply or upload proof online the downloadable form tells you where to return the completed form and your proofs.

 Delays in making a claim or application are sometimes unavoidable.
 In certain circumstances we may be able to pay your Housing Benefit or Council Tax Reduction for a period before you made your claim or application.
 This is a backdated award.

 Backdated awards for non-pensioners

-If you are of working age you must make a written request for a backdated award.
-To make a request complete our online form or write to us and:
+If you are of working age you must make a written request for a backdated award and:

 - tell us the date you want your Housing Benefit and Council Tax Reduction backdated to; and